lewismj/inky/README.md

 In a language like Haskell we would use a *sum* type.
 The choice in C++ is either a union type (as above) or an inheritance hierarchy.

+I’m not sure if I would follow this approach if I were building a full implementation.
+The cost (lots of `std::get` function calls to take a value out of the variant v.s. the benefit - no inheritance hierarchy, smaller codebase, in theory less memory.

 2. Parsing.
 The parse is *very* basic, it is just dealing with S-Expressions.
-Having used [FastParse][4]in Scala; I decided to investigate Boost’s Spirit parser.
-I gave up on the idea of using Boost’s Spirit parser …
+Having used [FastParse][4] in Scala; I decided to investigate Boost’s Spirit parser.  *I quickly gave up on the idea of using Boost’s Spirit parser.*

+	Currently investigating smaller C++ Parser combinators.

 3. I’ve followed the ‘Build Your Own Lisp’ approach of ‘special syntax’ for Lambda expressions.
-If writing this again, I’d probably not bother and use the regular syntax (with modified *eval*).
+If writing this again, I’d maybe use the regular syntax (with modified *eval*).

 4. This is largely ‘throwaway’ code, not for a serious project.
 I’m not sure if the C++ boilerplate is repaid by speed in a proper implementation.
+The codebase would be significantly smaller if the implementation were done in a language like Scala.
+C++ involves *lots* of boilerplate, with no type pattern matching etc.

 ### Prelude